American RBST Foundation Flock USA0001

 met all the necessary criteria, the application was approved.
 During the spring of

-2000 the first three US Soay lambs ever eligible for registration were born in Oregon and
+2000 the first three British Soay lambs ever eligible for registration were born in Oregon and

-became part of the only flock of sheep then outside Great Britain to be accepted by the
+became part of the only flock of sheep outside Great Britain to be accepted by the

 Rare Breeds Survival Trust.
 With these six